kelvinnmuia/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 14.13-print_float: prints a number with two decimal places, followed by a new line

 15.100-decimal_to_hexadecimal: converts a number from base 10 to base 16

+16.101-rot13: encodes and decodes text using the rot13 encryption